Ceramic & Glass Engineering Camp

 Sorry, there are no scholarships or other forms of financial aid available for this summer programs.

 - $100 deposit (paid via online application form)

 - Copy of an up-to-date transcript or most recent report card

 - Two letters of recommendation from teachers (on official school stationery)

 - A one-page essay telling us why you would like to attend this program (in your own words, with your signature at the bottom)

 Send to: Office of Summer Programs, Alfred University, Saxon Drive, Alfred, NY 14802 or fax to 607.871.2045, or scan and send to us via email.

-The Summer Programs Admissions Committee will evaluate all applications after the June 1 deadline and determine which students will be accepted.
+The Director for Summer Programs and Camp Director will evaluate all applications after the May 1 deadline and determine which campers will be accepted.
 Acceptance/non-acceptance notification will be provided to applicants via email.
-(Students who apply after June 1 will receive notification within 2 weeks after we receive their application materials.)
-Along with the acceptance letter, students will receive specific instructions on where to find and download all required documents/forms to be completed in order to attend camp including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and sent back to us by June 1.
+(Camperss who apply after May 1 will receive notification within 2 weeks after we receive their application materials.)
+Along with the acceptance letter,they will receive specific instructions on where to find and download all required documents/forms to be completed in order to attend camp including medical forms, liability releases, emergency notification forms, etc. These materials must be filled out as soon as possible and sent back to us by June 1.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)